LeoMcBills/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 9. Fizz-Buzz
 In this program, I tried my knowledge of pointers for the job and it did me more good than harm.
 Pointers automatically map the characters assigned to them, to a particular address of memory and this data can be retrieved easily using the pointer again.

+10. Triangles
+A function that prints a triangle, followed by a new line.